deliwer/DeliVerHero/replit.md

 - ✅ "Impact & Rewards" renamed to "Rewards" and repositioned before "Partners" for better flow
 - ✅ "Get My Trade Value" button updated to scroll to Meet Deli interactive section with input focus
 - ✅ "Heroes Community" renamed to "Community" and positioned before "Partners" for cleaner navigation flow
+- ✅ "Start Mission" button simplified to "Start" for cleaner desktop navigation